vespa-engine/blog/_posts/2023-06-13-enhancing-vespas-embedding-management-capabilities.md

 as demonstrated on the [MTEB: Massive Text Embedding Benchmark leaderboard](https://huggingface.co/blog/mteb).
 The MTEB  leaderboard provides a holistic view of the best text embedding models for various tasks.
 MTEB includes 56 datasets across 8 tasks, such as semantic search, clustering, classification, and re-ranking.
-The e5 embedding series from Microsoft comes in 3 sizes small 384, base 768, and large 1024 dimensions.
+The E5 embedding series from Microsoft comes in 3 sizes: small 384, base 768, and large 1024 dimensions.

 ![MTEB](/assets/2023-06-13-enhancing-vespas-embedding-management-capabilities/mteb.png)
 <small><em>MTEB Leaderboard, notice the strong performance of the E5-v2 models</em></small>